l0wigh/Soluna/README.md

 Also protips, use **rlwrap** to expand the capabilities of Oracle.

+## Soluna Bundler

+Soluna is equipped with a bundler.
+The way it works is simply by injecting your source code inside Soluna's one, then compile everything.

+The executable is in fact the Soluna interpreter running only your code source.
+It's far from perfect but will do the trick to add some portability.

+For the bundler to work you need to have OCaml tools installed (look at the "Build and run" section to know how to install everything).

 ## What's to come ?

 I don't really know exactly what I'll want and what I'll do.
 Here is a list that I will follow (or not):